antaldaniel/reprex-next-website/content/home/slider.md

 content:
   slides:
-    - title: We Are Finalists 🚀
+    - title: 🚀  We Are Finalists!
       content: 'Vote for us in The Hague Innovators Award 2022'
       align: left
       background: